UBC-CIC/Streaming-Video-Assessment/docs/DeploymentGuide.md

 amplify publish --yes
 ```

+    This command both pushes our local backend to the cloud, and deploys it.
+Our backend is defined [here](../frontend/amplify/backend/).
+Note that Amplify allows for custom resource creation using CDK, which is where our RDS instance is defined.
+All our other resources (API, auth, function, storage, hosting) are default resources defined by Amplify automatically.

 9. Open the AWS console, go to AWS Amplify and go to your newly deployed app called `backend`.
 Click on the **Rewrites and redirects** tab on the left.

-**Note**: Amplify allows for custom resource creation via a CDK stack which is [where the RDS instance is defined](../frontend/amplify/backend/custom/database/cdk-stack.ts)

 10. Click Edit to add a new rule with the following values:
 - **Source address**: `</^[^.]+$|\.(?!(css|gif|ico|jpg|js|png|txt|svg|woff|woff2|ttf|map|json|webp)$)([^.]+$)/>`